Skip to main content

 Requirement

-Recipients must submit a new NIH R01/U01 application no later than 18 months after receiving funding from this program.
+Recipients must submit a new R01 application to the NIH within 18 months following the award.
 Failure to do so may result in the recipient becoming ineligible to receive future funding from the Office of Research.

 Review Criteria